alerta/alerta-docs/server.rst

 Blackout Periods
 ----------------

-An alert that is received during a blackout period is accepted by Alerta and a 202 Accepted status code returned.
-However, it will not be added to the Alerta database.
+An alert that is received during a blackout period is suppressed.
+That is, it is received by Alerta and a ``202 Accepted`` status code is returned however this means that eventhough the alert has been accepted, it won't be processed.

-Alerta defines many different alert attributes that can be used to group alerts and it is these attributes that can be used to define rules eg. environment, service, group.
-However, resource and event attributes are still supported for situations that require that level of granularity.
+Alerta defines many different alert attributes that can be used to group alerts and it is these attributes that can be used to define rules eg. environment, service and group.
+However, it is possible to define blackout rules based on resource and event attributes for situations that require that level of granularity.

-Tags can also be used to define a blackout rule which should allow a lot of flexibility -- one or more tags can be required to match an alert for the suppression to apply.
-And tags can be added at source, using the alerta CLI, or using a plug-in.
+Tags can also be used to define a blackout rule which should allow a lot of flexibility -- one or more tags can be required to match an alert for the suppression to apply -- because tags can be added at source, using the alerta CLI, or using a plug-in.

 In summary, blackout rules can be any of:

-* an entire environment eg. environment=Production
+* an entire environment eg. ``environment=Production``
-* a particular resource eg. resource=host55
+* a particular resource eg. ``resource=host55``
-* an entire service eg. service=Web
+* an entire service eg. ``service=Web``
-* every occurrence of a specific event eg. event=DiskFull
+* every occurrence of a specific event eg. ``event=DiskFull``
-* a group of events eg. group=Syslog
+* a group of events eg. ``group=Syslog``
-* a specific event for a resource eg. resource=host55 and event=DiskFull
+* a specific event for a resource eg. ``resource=host55 and event=DiskFull``
-* all events that have a specific set of tags eg. tags=[ blackout, london ]
+* all events that have a specific set of tags eg. ``tags=[ blackout, london ]``

-Note that an environment is always required to be defined for a blackout rule.
+Note that an ``environment`` is always required to be defined for a blackout rule.

 .. _deduplication: